 Peter G. Schultz, Chief Executive Officer and Scripps Professor of Chemistry, The Scripps Research Institute

-Xiaowei Zhuang, David B. Arnold Jr. Professor of Science, Professor of Chemistry and Chemical Biology and of Physics, Harvard University; Howard Hughes Medical Institute Investigator
+Xiaowei Zhuang, David B. Arnold Jr. Professor of Science and Howard Hughes Medical Institute Investigator, Harvard University

 The Welch Foundation